claireharelson/APCCfinalProject/README.txt

 * TOOL USAGE *

-1. Initial form can be found at http://bfx3.aap.jhu.edu/charels1/final/html/search.html
+1. Initial form can be found at http://bfx3.aap.jhu.edu/charels1/final/html/search.html (must be connected to JHU server to access this)

 2. Enter the name of an Escherichia coli BL21 (D3) protein into the search bar and click submit.